M.A. in English

 Poised as the intellectual leader in the region, Valdosta State University offers a wide array of support for student study and research.
 Award-winning teachers and published academic authors in their own right, English graduate faculty mentor graduate students exploring the profession and their own research interests.
 Odum Library provides additional support through its more than 350,000 volumes, including several special collections and subscriptions to more than 2,700 periodicals.
 It also provides an online catalogue and database searches, interlibrary loan facilities, and access to websites and library catalogues all over the world.

 Graduate students are encouraged to participate in the rich departmental and community culture at Valdosta State.
-From involvement in colloquia held annually by the English Department and the Graduate School to participation in university conferences, workshops, and faculty forums, graduate students in the English MA have a variety of opportunities for professionalization.
-Regular encouragement and support for graduate student travel to regional and national conferences is also the norm.
+From involvement in colloquia held annually by the Department of English and the Graduate School to participation in university conferences, workshops, and faculty forums, graduate students in the English M.A. have a variety of opportunities for professionalization.
+Regular encouragement and support for graduate student travel to regional and national conferences are also the norm.
 In addition, graduate students are encouraged to participate in and enjoy the many cultural events open to them as students at Valdosta State: department- and university-sponsored poetry and fiction readings by world-renowned writers and scholars, award-winning theatrical and orchestral performances, and outdoor excursions in the region.
 English graduate students at Valdosta State are likewise encouraged to play an active role in Sigma Tau Delta, the English Honor Society, to take leadership in the English Graduate Student Association, and to submit their work to Odradek, the literary magazine, or to the Spectator, the student newspaper.

 Goals of the Literature Emphasis: